777arc/PySDR/content/pyqt.rst

 Worker Thread
 ***********************

-Recall towards the beginning of this chapter we learned how to create a seperate thread, using a class we called SDRWorker with a run() function.
+Recall towards the beginning of this chapter we learned how to create a separate thread, using a class we called SDRWorker with a run() function.
 This is where we will put all of our SDR and DSP code, with the exception of initialization of the SDR which we will do globally for now.
 The worker thread will also be responsible for updating the three plots, by emitting signals when new samples are available, to trigger the callback functions we have already created in :code:`MainWindow`, which ultimately updates the plots.
 The SDRWorker class can be split up into three sections:

 #. :code:`init()` - used to initialize any state, such as the spectrogram 2D array
 #.
 PyQt Signals - we must define our custom signals that will be emitted